Erin McKenney

 Research Interests

-In the classroom, I cultivate critical thinking through active learning.
-Millennial students are not limited by access to content; I focus, instead, on practicing current techniques to collect and analyze novel datasets.
+I cultivate critical thinking through active learning.
+Students are not limited by access to content; I focus, instead, on practicing current techniques to collect and analyze novel datasets.
 By designing my courses around authentic research experiences, I encourage student autonomy and foster practicing scientists.
+Across my courses, I implement inclusive teaching approaches rooted in SOTL research.
+I aim to dispel the various stereotype threats surrounding (and amplified by) the “ivory tower” and to empower students (including the general public) with scientific understanding, toward science literacy and belonging.
+My “broader impacts and outreach” include scholarly efforts to build reciprocal, collaborative, long-lasting partnerships with students as well as the public.

 Publications